Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Perth - Kensington among the top 25% of areas assessed nationwide

-South Perth - Kensington has averaged approximately 141 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 705 homes were approved during this period, with an additional 20 approved in FY26 so far.
-On average, each dwelling constructed has accommodated around 1.9 new residents per year over these years, indicating a balanced supply and demand scenario that has maintained stable market conditions.
-However, recent figures show an acceleration to 5.9 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
+South Perth - Kensington averaged approximately 141 new dwelling approvals annually over the past five financial years, from FY21 to FY25, totaling 705 homes.
+In FY26, up to February, 20 dwellings have been approved.
+On average, each dwelling constructed has accommodated around 1.9 new residents per year over these five years, with this figure accelerating to 5.9 people per dwelling in the past two financial years.
+The average construction value of new homes is $598,000, indicating a focus on premium market segments.

-The current new building activity shows a significant skew towards compact living, with 18.0% detached dwellings and 82.0% townhouses or apartments.
-This shift reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements, marking a considerable change from the current housing mix which is currently 45.0% houses.
-With around 338 people per dwelling approval, South Perth - Kensington shows a developing market with population forecasts indicating an increase of 2,213 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+This change reflects reduced availability of development sites and shifting lifestyle demands.
+With approximately 338 people per dwelling approval, South Perth - Kensington exhibits a developing market with population forecasts indicating an increase of 2,213 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development